-Year 2 Assurances form must be submitted via e-mail by 12/21/0002 hort -12/31/0002 Assurances Form for [last name], [first name] JRANCE Section: (Mark #1-5 either Yes or No with your initials.)
-YES NO 1) I successfully completed Year Two's 20 hours under direct supervision of my approved Site Mentor Supervision 2) I successfully completed at least two evaluations directly supervised by my Site Mentor Supervisor in Year TV 3) I successfully completed all of the requirements for the SpEd-EE endorsement.
-4) I requested my University registrar send official transcripts to transcripts@schools.utah.gov.
-5) I signed these Year Two Assurances and will include the SpEd-EE Year Two Standards Tracker Form with 2 hours.
-Signature of SpEd-EE candidate D; ate
+Year 2 Assurances form must be submitted via e-mail by 12/21/0002 SpEd-EE candidate complete 1-5, sign; forward with SpEd-EE Standards Tra forward to Principal for signature who e-mails to: sabrina.gill@schools.utah.g recommendation. · · · · · SpEd-EE Cohort -12/31/0002 Assurances Form for [last nam Buducator ASSURANCE Section: (Mark #1-5 either Yes or No with your initi YES NO 1) I successfully completed Year Two's 20 hours under direct als.)
+2) I successfully completed at least two evaluations directly su 3) I successfully completed all of the requirements for the SpE 4) I requested my University registrar send official transcripts upervised by my Site Mentor Supervisor in Year T\ Ed-EE endorsement. to transcripts@schools.utah.gov.
+5) I signed these Year Two Assurances and will include the Sphours. ped-ee fear two Standards Hacker Form with 2 Signature of SpEd-EE candidate Date Signe d Site Mentor Supervisor ASSURANCE Section: (The portion of the form is of (Mark #6-9 Yes or No with your initials.) completed by the Site Mentor Supervisor ONLY.
+Site Mentor Supervisor: Phone #: Extension: YES NO \mathbf{V} idate If no, please explain: 7) I provided 20 hours of direct supervision, restoring, and even aluation in Year Two to [first name] [last name].
+If no, please explain: mplete eligibility evaluations.
+If no, please explain: 9) Evaluation results: Please initial ONE of the following: Yes.

-Cactus ID#: 0 Date Requested:

-SpEd-EE candidate complete 1-5, sign; forward with SpEd-EE Standards Tracker to Site Mentor Supervisor for 6-9 and signature; forward to Principal for signature who e-mails to: sabrina.gill@schools.utah.gov along with Year 2 Standards Tracker and letter of recommendation.

-Date Signed

-Site Mentor Supervisor ASSURANCE Section: (The portion of the form is completed by the Site Mentor Supervisor ONLY.
-(Mark #6-9 Yes or No with your initials.)

-Site Men tor Supervisor: Phone #: Extension: YES NO 6) I concur with the above items #1-3 with this SpEeLEE indidates.
-7) I provided 20 hours of direct supervision, reintoring and evaluation in Year Two to [first name] [last name] If no, please explain: 8) SpEd-EE candidate successfully complete at his st two complete eligibility evaluations.
-If no, please explain: 9) Evalua ation results: Please initial ONE of the forever Yes.
 The candidate EXCEEDS the second standards.
 OR Yes.
-The candidate MEET to a SpEct E standards.
-OR No. The candidate does No yet at the SpEd-EE standards.
-If no, please explain Signature e of Site Supervising Mentor Date Signed

-Principal/Charter Director ASSURANCE Section: (The portion of the form completed by the Principal ONLY.
+The candidate MEET the SpEct E standards.
+OR Yes.
+The candidate MEET to SpEd E standards.
+OR No. The candidate does No Type and the SpEd-EE standard de If no, please explain do.
+Signature of Site Supervising Mento Date Signe d Principal/Charter Director ASSURANCE Section: (The portion of the form completed by the Principal ONLY.
 (Mark Yes or N with your initials.)

-10) This candidate has been employed during the current school year in a position allowing time to complete the SpEd-EE endorsement requirements.
-If no, please explain:

-CACTUS ID

-Signature of Principal/Charter Director Date Signed (Must be signed by the Principal / Charter Director listed in CACTUS.)
+10) This candidate has been employed during the current sch SpEd-EE endorsement requirements.
+If no, please e Signature of Principal/Charter Director Date Signe d CACTUS ID (Must be signed by the Principal / Charter Director listed in CACTUS.)
+Please return: 1) this fully completed & signed FORM and 3) SpEd-EE Standards Tracker Form 3) Letter of Recommendation E-mail all documentation by June 30, 2020 to:

-Please return:

-- 1) this fully completed & signed FORM and

-- 3) SpEd-EE Standards Tracker Form

-- 3) Letter of Recommendation

-E-mail all documentation by June 30, 2020 to: